 While networks originated from technological systems are particularly analogous to biological networks, under certain specific design objectives, comparison could be further broadened to include networks from other disciplines.
 An interesting example is related to how information is transferred between input and output nodes in a network.
 Many biological networks possess an intrinsic direction of information flow, for instance signaling networks where information propagates from G-Protein coupled receptors to transcription factors [11], and developmental gene regulatory networks where information propagates from genes controlling the initial stage of development to genes controlling detailed cell differentiation and morphogenesis [12][13].
 The former example refers to the spatial organization, whereas the later is defined in a temporal fashion.
-The later is similar for the regulatory networks in general; more influential transcription factors (regulators whose expression are more highly correlated with the expression of target genes) tend to be better connected and higher in the hierarchy [14].
+The l[[[jump]]ater is similar for the regulatory networks in general; more influential transcription factors (regulators whose expression are more highly correlated with the expression of target genes) tend to be better connected and higher in the hierarchy [14].
 The hierarchical organization in biological networks resemble certain the chain of command in human society, like in military context and corporate hierarchy [15].
 For instance, cooperative regulatory factors in a transcriptional regulatory network tend to be in the middle layer [16].
 The situation is well studied in management science, where in certain corporate settings middle managers interact the most with peers to manage subordinates below them [17].
 Such observations reflect a democratic hierarchy as opposite to a conventional autocratic organization [18].
 Of particular interest for hierarchical organization is the so-called bow-tie structure, meaning the intermediate layers have fewer components than the input and output layers.
 A recent paper provided a first mechanism to understand its evolution by explicitly modeling information flow in feed-forward networks as a cascade of matrix multiplications (similar to neural networks in machine learning context) [19].
 It showed that a bow-tie structure emerged if the goal matrix is rank deficient, i.e. the information can be compressed.
 Of course, there are still plenty of interesting observations without explanation.
 For example, in developmental genetic regulatory network, the intermediate layer refers to a small set of input-output genes integrating complex spatiotemporal information (the input) and trigger development of an entire program of cell differentiation (the output) [20].
 In the networking architecture of the Internet, on the other hand, various protocols in the input/link layer (ARP, RARP, NDP etc) and various application protocols in the application/output layer (HTTP, FTP, SMTP, DHCP etc) are essentially connected by IPv4, the primary protocols in the internet layer.
 While there are frequent innovations at the input layer that interact with a variety of networking hardware and output layers that connect with many different software applications, the internet layer is the bottleneck with under heavy constraints in which there are very few protocols and they can hardly be replaced [21].
 Remarkably, the rapid innovation at the top and bottom layers but constraint at the middle happens in developmental genetic regulatory network.
-Different species exhibit different patterns at the early and late stages of embryo development, but highly similar during the phylotypic stage – the so-called hourglass phenomenon [22].
+Different species exhibit different patterns at the early and late stages of embryo development, but highly similar during the phylotypic stage – the so-called hourglass phenomenon [22].[[MG: protocol forms network]]

 Revisiting tinkerer versus engineer